facelessuser/coloraide/docs/src/markdown/color.md

 Registration is performed by the `register` method.
 It can take a single plugin or a list of plugins.
 Based on the plugin's type, The Color object will determine how to properly register the plugin.
 If the plugin attempts to overwrite a plugin already registered with plugin's name (as dictated by the plugin) the operation will fail.
-If `overwrite` set to `#!py3 True`, the overwrite will not fail and the new plugin will be registered with the specified name in place of the existing plugin.
+If `overwrite` is set to `#!py3 True`, the overwrite will not fail and the new plugin will be registered with the specified name in place of the existing plugin.

 Here we just overwrite the existing Jzazbz color space plugin with itself again.